Keyes hangar battle

 Body pile fun

 Even the body piles themselves can look jolly impressive.
 Have you ever seen 20+ Elites all lying in the same death pose, close together?
 You soon will.
 And when you grenade the pile at one end, you can make them all get blasted along a little, in synchronized fashion.
-Have a play with 'em!
-Something else you can do with a big pile of bodies: drop a weapon onto it and watch it bobbling around, trying to find a place to settle.
+Have a play with them.
+Something else you can do with a big pile of bodies is to drop a weapon onto it and watch it bobbling around, trying to find a place to settle.
 It's alive!

 Standing in view

-As a variation on positioning, you could stand well back from the wall so you can see fully into the passage.
-It's just possible to do this yet still be in the trigger area.
-The covies will be able to see you as soon as they come around the inner passage corner, and you can try to drop them before they get far.
+As a variation on positioning, you could stand well back from the wall so you can see fully into the passage while still being in the trigger zone to get your flow of covies.
+They'll be able to see you as soon as they come around the inner corner, and you can try to kill them before they get far.
 It's not a point-blank ambush any more, but they're still going to get a nasty shock.
-Welcome to the hangar, boys!
 You'll probably have to dodge around a bit though.
 In particular, watch out for all the needles heading your way!

-With a sniper rifle you can drop enemies as soon as they appear; pretty good fun while your ammo lasts, but the rifle is slow to reload, so you'll have trouble keeping it up for long.
-With grenades you can sometimes take out enemies even before they've come into sight around that passage corner!
-You'll just hear the screams…
+With a sniper rifle you can drop enemies as soon as they appear.
+Pretty good fun while your ammo lasts, but the rifle is slow to reload so you'll have trouble keeping it up for long.
+With grenades you can sometimes take out enemies even before they've come into sight around that inner corner!
+You'll just hear the screams.

 Platform survival